 From detecting fraudulent logins and transactions through to providing credit scores, insurance coverage and the anticipation of market fluctuations, nearly all data science applications in banking and finance are involved with some aspect of risk modelling.
 In the case of insurance, the application is clear — far clearer than the variables involved in calculating risk.

-Yet, despite a more cautious adoption rate than the risk management and compliance sector, insurance companies that utilize AI to streamline and speed their underwriting processes have seen a 14% median increase in business over the last three years11.
+Yet, despite a more cautious adoption rate than the risk management and compliance sector, insurance companies that utilize AI to streamline and speed their underwriting processes have seen a 14% median increase in business.
+11.

 In certain cases, these new processes are being promoted as preventative or mitigating strategies for the end user: Tokyo-based insurance company Dai-ichi Life uses machine learning to aggregate the sum of a customer's habits (such as smoking) with their medical data to envision how their face will look later in life: